-All trailers unhooked from a vehicle (horse, cargo, house, etc...) must be parked in the parking lot North of Ashley Hall.
+All trailers unhooked from a vehicle (horse or cargo) must be parked in the parking lot North of Ashley Hall on the far North Side.
+No House trailers or Campers are allowed to be parked or stored on campus.

 Limited vehicle plug-ins are available near Ashley Hall with restriction for residents registered with Campus Security.
 Contact Campus Security at (307) 754-6067 for more details.